-More than a third (37 percent) of US and UK office workers describe the prospect of going back to the office as the equivalent of going out to meet with friends, according to a new study by Chargifi.
+More than a third (37 percent) of US and UK office workers describe the prospect of going back to the office as the equivalent of going out to meet with friends, according to a new study by Kadence.

 Over a quarter (28 percent) of respondents also said they are now prepared to spend more money and commute for longer to reunite with colleagues.
 Many also anticipate easier collaboration (60 percent), and better productivity (52 percent) once they get there.

 The study also echos recent Microsoft research findings which suggest that hybrid home and office working schedules are expected to become a widespread norm.
-Chargifi’s survey claims that over half (54 percent) expect to visit the office between two and three days a week.
+Kadence’s survey claims that over half (54 percent) expect to visit the office between two and three days a week.
 Approaching four in 10 (38 percent) also expect to choose when they come to the office and when they leave.

 However, it also suggested that many workers are nervous about workspace logistics, post-lockdown.
 A third expect the chance to book a particular desk before going to the office, and feel there will be more competition for the best seats and locations.